jullienl/HPE-Synergy-baremetal/readme.md

 - HPE Synergy frame configured and at least one unused Synergy 480 Gen10 compute module
 - OneView Server Profile Template defined for each desired OS with a local storage boot drive or a boot from SAN storage volume
-- Ansible controller node (see below for configuration) with a drive large enough to host the generated ISO files
+- Ansible control node (see below for configuration) with a drive large enough to host the generated ISO files
 - Windows DNS server configured to be managed by Ansible (see below for configuration)

 ## Ansible control node information